cooling

 Steps

-This procedure covers removal and replacement of the coolant outlet housing (thermostat housing) on a 1966 Chevrolet Corvette 327 V8, including gasket replacement and coolant refill.
+Remove and replace the thermostat housing on a 1966 Chevrolet Corvette 327ci V8, including coolant drain, housing removal, gasket replacement, and coolant refill.

 Warnings

-Ethylene glycol coolant is toxic to pets and wildlife.
-Clean up all spills immediately and dispose of old coolant properly at a recycling center.
+Ethylene glycol coolant is toxic to animals and humans.
+Clean all spills immediately and dispose of used coolant according to local regulations.

 Tools required